Michelle3334/coaching-warriors/README.md

     <img src="media/images/coach_manage.PNG">

 ## Bugs
+During development some bugs were found, and repaired.
 * **Summernote was not working in Heroku**

     **Fix:** <code>X_FRAME_OPTIONS = 'SAMEORIGIN'</code> needed to be added to the settings.py file.